jabostian/Skool/Build_Basic_GANs/Class_notes.md

 - Pytorch - developed by Facebook
 ![PyTorch vs TensorFlow](./images/PyTorch_vs_TensorFlow.png)
 - With TF 2.0, eager execution makes TF more like dynamic computation
-- Eash to move between frameworks, expecially in the TF -> PyTorch direction
+- Easy to move between frameworks, expecially in the TF -> PyTorch direction
 - Defining a model in PyTorch
    ![Define a Pytorch model](./images/PyTorch_define_model.png)
 - Training models in PyTorch